fksalviano/api-crud/README.md

 ### Use Cases

 - **GetWeatherForecast**:
-    Sample use case based on the sample .net API.
+    Sample use case based on the sample .net API WeatherForecast.

 ### Worker

 The API micro-service with the Controllers and endpoints.